kaypeter87/archvim-ide/README.md

 #### Currently a work in progress
 - 20190707 - Forked from Damian Ziobro's repo
-- 20190708 - Refactored install script to use pacman commands
+- 20190708 - Refactored install script to use pacman commands and python3 syntax

 Now you can have the ease of installing vim-ide in your Arch Linux distro!